nguyenthanhcong101096/ovian-assignment/README.md

 - Hashids for short code generation
 - Rack::Attack for request rate limiting

+## Collision Strategy

+Short codes are generated from the database primary key using Hashids.
+Since the primary key is unique, each generated code should also be unique for the same salt and alphabet.
+The database also enforces a unique index on `short_links.code` as a final safety check.

+If the implementation later switches to random codes, it should keep the unique index and add retry-on-collision logic.

+## Cache Strategy

+The read path can be cached by storing the mapping from `short_url` to `original_url`, for example `http://your.domain/GeAi9K -> https://codesubmit.io/library/react`.
+This reduces repeated database reads for popular short links on `/api/v1/decode` or `/s/:code`.

+Since short links are effectively immutable, cached values can use a long TTL.

+## Database Growth

+Every valid `POST /api/v1/encode` request creates a new `short_links` record, so the database grows with usage.
+As the table becomes larger, storage, backups, migrations, and query performance can become more expensive.

+Mitigations:
+- Rate limit link creation.
+- Monitor database size and row count.
+- Keep indexes on lookup fields such as `code`.
+- Consider expiration or cleanup for old/unused links if the product allows it.

 ## Security Considerations

 ### Abuse / DoS via `POST /api/v1/encode`